Procurement Frequently Asked Questions

 Is the Council only interested in the cheapest price?

-If I currently have or have had a contract with the Council, will I get preferential treatment for future opportunities?
+If I currently have, or have had, a contract with the Council, will I get preferential treatment for future opportunities?

+No. We don't give a supplier we have an existing or past relationship with preferential treatment.
 Each tender opportunity will be run in a fair, open, non-discriminatory way.

-Social Value is defined as the additional benefit to the community from a commissioning/procurement process over and above the direct purchasing of works, goods and services.
+- The additional benefit to the community from a commissioning or procurement process, over and above the direct purchasing of works, goods and services.

 I have heard that the Council uses compliant procurement frameworks for awarding contracts.
 What are they?